Springboard Theory: Strategic behaviors

-EM MNEs uniquely use their inward FDI experience and networks (e.g., original equipment manufacturing, international joint ventures) at home before aggressively undertaking outward FDI.
-Through inward internationalization, EM MNEs have accumulated some experience and absorptive capabilities dealing with international competition, deepening their understanding of international markets before conducting outbound FDI.
+EM MNEs use their inward FDI experience and networks (e.g., original equipment manufacturing, international joint ventures) at home before undertaking outward FDI.
+Through inward internationalization, EM MNEs have accumulated experience and absorptive capabilities dealing with international competition, deepening their understanding of international markets before conducting outbound FDI.

 More evidently, there are several leapfrog trajectories to mirror EM MNEs’ springboard behaviors.
 First, they tend to internationalize very rapidly and not in an incremental fashion as predicted by conventional internationalization process theory.
 As global latecomers, EM MNEs accelerate their pace of internationalization so as to catch up with that of incumbents.
 Large EM MNEs rapidly expand internationally through high-risk, high-control entry modes such as big acquisitions and greenfield investments.
 Second, EM MNEs tend to be radical in their choice of location (country), showing a pattern of path departure from cultural, institutional, economic and geographical distances.
 Very often, they first venture into advanced markets.
 Third, EM MNEs’ initial commitment tends to be large and does not necessarily involve many small steps.
 Also, departing from the conventional wisdom of control, EM MNEs tend to use localized senior management team, rather than parent country nationals.